fbaexpert/tradevission/src/README.md

 To get started, take a look at src/app/page.tsx.

-## Important: Configure Password Reset Email
+## Important: Configure Password Reset Email (MANDATORY FIX)

-To make the "Forgot Password" feature work correctly, you need to configure the email template in your Firebase project.
-This is a **MANDATORY ONE-TIME SETUP**.
+To make the "Forgot Password" feature work correctly, you **MUST** configure the email template in your Firebase project.
+This is a one-time setup.
+Without this, the password reset link will NOT work.

+### Step 1: Open Firebase Console

-1. Go to the **Firebase Console** for your project.
+Go to the **Firebase Console** for your project: [https://console.firebase.google.com/](https://console.firebase.google.com/)

+### Step 2: Go to Authentication Templates

-2. In the left menu, go to **Build** > **Authentication**.
+1. In the left menu, go to **Build** > **Authentication**.
-3. Click on the **Templates** tab at the top.
+2. Click on the **Templates** tab at the top.
-4. In the list, find the **Password Reset** template and click the pencil icon to edit it.
+3. In the list of email templates, find **Password Reset** and click the pencil icon ✏️ to edit it.

+### Step 3: Customize Action URL

-5. Near the bottom, click the **"Customize action URL"** link.
+1. Near the bottom of the template editor, click the link that says **"Customize action URL"**.
-6. A dialog box will appear.
-Paste the following URL into the text box.
+2. A dialog box will appear. **DELETE** any existing URL and paste the following URL into the text box.

-    **IMPORTANT:** You MUST replace `tradevision-82417` with your actual Firebase Project ID if it's different.
-You can find your project ID in the Firebase Console project settings (click the gear icon ⚙️ next to "Project Overview").
-The final domain should be `your-project-id.web.app`, NOT `tradevission.online`.
-The `.web.app` domain is the default hosting domain that Firebase uses for these links.

     ```
     https://tradevision-82417.web.app/reset-password
     ```

-7. Click **Save**.
+    **VERY IMPORTANT:**
+    *   The domain **MUST** be your project's default domain (`<your-project-id>.web.app`), **NOT** your custom domain (`tradevission.online`).
+Firebase generates authentication links using this default domain.
+    *   Ensure your Project ID (`tradevision-82417`) in the URL is correct.
+You can find your Project ID in your project's settings (click the gear icon ⚙️ next to "Project Overview").

+### Step 4: Save the Template

+Click the **Save** button at the bottom of the page.

-After this change, the password reset links sent to your users will correctly point to your application's password reset page.
-Without this step, the links will not work.
+After performing these steps, the password reset links sent to your users will correctly point to your application's password reset page.